Everyone

 • across an entire workplace

-• for part of an organisation – for example, where a factory closes for maintenance while the office stays open
+• for part of a workplace – for example, where a factory closes each year for maintenance while the office stays open

 • for different parts of a workplace at different times.

-A closedown can also occur when the business stays open but the employer temporarily discontinues work for 1 or more employee.
-For example, this could happen when a customer service centre stays open between Christmas and New Year's but has fewer employees working than usual.
-In these situations, the employer may choose not to use the closedown provisions and instead provide other types of leave such as agreed annual holidays or contractual leave.
+An annual closedown can also happen when the workplace stays open, but the employer temporarily stops work for 1 or more employees.
+For example, this could happen when a customer service centre stays open between Christmas and New Year but has fewer employees working than usual.

 If an employee is entitled to annual holidays

-If, at closedown time, an employee has annual holidays they’re able to use, they must do so (as long as they get 14 days’ notice).
+If at the start of the annual closedown an employee has they’re able to use, they must do so (as long as they get 14 days’ notice).
 Payment for these annual holidays is calculated in the usual way.

 Annual holiday pay

-If they do not have enough leave to cover the whole closedown period, then:
+If they do not have enough annual holidays to cover the whole annual closedown period, then:

-• their employer can choose to also let them take annual holidays in advance, or
+• their employer can choose to also let them take annual holidays in advance

 • they may have to take leave without pay (or another form of leave that they agree with their employer).

 Mayce has been working for Erin for 2 years.
-The workplace has an annual closedown of 4 weeks, for most of January each year.
-Mayce gets 4 weeks’ annual holiday each year, but she has already taken 2 of these weeks in advance on an overseas trip, so she will only have 2 weeks’ annual holiday entitlement at the time of the closedown.
+The workplace has an annual closedown of 4 weeks for most of January each year.
+Mayce gets 4 weeks’ annual holidays each year, but she has already taken 2 of these weeks in advance, so she will only have 2 weeks’ annual holidays entitlement at the time of the annual closedown.

-Like all the other employees in the workplace, her anniversary date for annual leave has been set at 22 December.
-Mayce asks Erin if she can take 2 weeks’ annual leave in advance at the time of the closedown this year so that she will have enough annual leave to cover the entire closedown.
+Mayce asks Erin if she can take 2 weeks’ annual holidays in advance at the time of the annual closedown this year so that she will have enough annual holidays to cover the entire annual closedown.

-By agreeing only to 1 week of annual holidays in advance this year, Mayce gets 3 weeks’ total annual holidays (2 weeks’ entitlement and 1 week taken in advance) this year and will only have to take 1 week’s unpaid leave to cover the closedown.
-Mayce will still have 3 weeks’ annual holidays left for the following year’s closedown.
+By agreeing only to 1 week of annual holidays in advance this year, Mayce gets 3 weeks’ total annual holidays (2 weeks’ entitlement and 1 week taken in advance) to cover this closedown and will only have to take 1 week’s unpaid leave to cover the annual closedown.
+Mayce will still have 3 weeks’ annual holidays left for the following year’s annual closedown.

 If an employee is not yet entitled to annual holidays

-An employee may not yet be entitled to annual holidays at the start of the closedown if they’ve:
+An employee may not yet be entitled to annual holidays at the start of annual closedown.
+This could be because they have:

-• not worked for their employer for 12 months continuously, or
+• not worked for their employer for 12 months continuously

 • at some time, received pay for their annual holidays on a pay-as-you-go basis.